pavelbrm/pavelbrm.github.io/_posts/2020-11-28-project-layout-6.md

      - [the style and wording should be consistent](https://blog.pavelbrm.com/golocron/2020/10/31/project-layout-5/#be-consistent)
      - [and the information you add to the changelog is relevant](https://blog.pavelbrm.com/golocron/2020/10/31/project-layout-5/#provide-relevant-information).

 An insightful reader might have already noticed that there is something common among the guidelines proposed here.
-The underlyng principles for the suggestions in this and next units are basic and simple.
+The underlying principles for the suggestions in this and next units are basic and simple.
 Everyone knows about them, but fewer people do actually follow them in real life.
 As a reminder and a hint, they're listed below:

 - Do what needs to be done, and don't be lazy.
 - Anything you do, do it at the best level.